 Primary sources are objects produced by participants or direct observers of an event or time period.
-These sources may be created or recorded during the event or later on by a participant reflecting on the event.
+These objects may be created or recorded during the event or later on by a participant reflecting on the event.
 In some cases, it will be difficult to obtain the original source, so you may have to rely on copies (photocopies, microfilm, digital copies).
 Copies or transcriptions of a primary source are considered primary sources in most cases.
 Some types include:

 Searchable by century or with the entire corpus, digital documents relevant to the fields of Law, History, Economics, Politics, Diplomacy and Government.